pothos plant profile

 Like all plants, this low-maintenance houseplant requires light to live.
 However, while moderate indoor lighting is preferred, it can tolerate low-light environments.

-It’s actually one of the most popular indoor houseplants due to its ability to adapt to many different environments.
+It’s actually one of the most popular indoor houseplants due to its ability to adapt to many different environments and lighting conditions.

 Pothos plants are easily propagated via stem cuttings.
 Simply place a freshly cut stem containing a node in a glass of water and wait.
 Once the cutting begins to root, it is best to transplant the new plant into soil.
 The longer a cutting remains in water, the harder it will be for it to adapt to growing in soil.